k-k/slowdb/README.md

 SlowDB
 ======

-SlowDB: when you don't want Redis, Memcached, or any other Key/Value store.
+When you don't want Redis, Memcached, or any other Key/Value store.

 SlowDB is a Key/Value store written purely in PHP that'd you be upset to find your co-worker running in production.